-Welcome back to our series on Colonizing the Solar System!
+Welcome back to our series on Settling the Solar System!
 Today, we take a look at Earth’s “sister planet”, the hellish, yet strangely similar planet Venus.
 Enjoy!

 Since humans first began looking up at the skies, they have been aware of Venus.
 In ancient times, it was known as both the “Morning Star” and the “Evening Star”, due to its bright appearance in the sky at sunrise and sunset.
 Eventually, astronomers realized that it was in fact a planet, and that like Earth, it too orbited the Sun.
 And thanks to the Space Age and numerous missions to the planet, we have learned exactly what kind of environment Venus has.